pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

     assert application_log.get_next_position() == 7

-Items can be read from the application log, by using an index, and by using a slice.
+Items can be read from the application log using an index or a slice.

 .. code:: python